CAST-genomics/haptools/docs/commands/validate.rst

 ~~~~~~~~
 .. code-block:: bash

-  haptools index tests/data/hapfiles/basic.hap
+  haptools validate tests/data/hapfiles/basic.hap

 Outputs a message specifying the amount of errors and warnings.

 .. code-block::

-  [    INFO] Completed HapFile validation with 0 errors and 0 warnings. (val_hapfile.py:876)
+  [    INFO] Completed HapFile validation with 0 errors and 0 warnings.

-All warnings and errors will be logged if there are any
+All warnings and errors will be logged if there are any.

 .. code-block:: bash

-  haptools validate-hapfile tests/data/hapfiles/valhap_with_no_version.hap
+  haptools validate tests/data/hapfiles/valhap_with_no_version.hap

 .. code-block::

   [ WARNING] No version declaration found.
-Assuming to use the latest version. (val_hapfile.py:199)
+Assuming to use the latest version.
-  [    INFO] Completed HapFile validation with 0 errors and 1 warnings. (val_hapfile.py:876)
+  [    INFO] Completed HapFile validation with 0 errors and 1 warnings.
-  [ WARNING] Found several warnings and / or errors in the hapfile (__main__.py:1071)
+  [ WARNING] Found several warnings and / or errors in the hapfile

 One can use ``--no-sort`` to avoid sorting the file.
 This will make it so that all unordered files will get removed, such as out-of-header lines with meta information.

 .. code-block:: bash

-  haptools validate-hapfile --no-sort tests/data/hapfiles/valhap_with_out_of_header_metas.hap
+  haptools validate --no-sort tests/data/hapfiles/valhap_with_out_of_header_metas.hap

 Will turn: